istrategy/sendToSignal/README.md

 After solving the captcha, right-click on the "Open Signal" link and copy the link.*

 Open the url in your browser and pass the Captcha check.

 There will be a link on the page "Open Signal".

-Right-click on the link and copy it.
+Right-click on the link and copy it: [copied captcha].
 You will need it for the next step.
-[copied captcha]

 Run the following in your terminal:

 `./signal-cli -u [yourcellnumber] register --captcha [copied captcha]`

-Wait for the Signal SMS verification code that will be sent to your cell.
+Wait for the Signal SMS verification code that will be sent to your cell: [smscode]
-[smscode]

 Run: